- "The Role of Inventories and

 Demand Complementarities and Cross-Country

 This paper presents closed-economy and two-country models in which consumers’ utility from tradable goods depends on their consumption of complementary goods and services.
-The models are consistent with the stylized fact that tradable consumption goods are more expensive in rich countries: In countries with more complementary goods and services consumer demand is less elastic, enabling monopolistically competitive firms to charge higher prices.
-The paper provides empirical evidence supporting the notion that demand complementarities can lead to high prices in rich countries and explores additional implications for cross-country differences in real investment rates.
+The models are consistent with the stylized fact that consumption goods are more expensive in rich countries: In countries with more complementary goods and services consumer demand is less elastic, enabling monopolistically competitive firms to charge higher prices.
+The paper provides empirical evidence supporting the notion that demand complementarities leads to high prices in rich countries, conditional on alternative mechanisms associated with pricing to market.
+The paper explores additional implications for aggregate price indices and cross-country differences in real investment rates.

 - "Does a Rising Tide Lift All